 Managing complaints is a key aspect of managing customer relations:

 Encourage customers to complain and make it easy for them to do so

 be glad that they complain -; think of what you will never know from all the customers who don’t come back; and think of it as a chance to turn dissatisfied waverers into satisfied customers; many companies rely on customer-initiated complaints – eg comment cards – where a more proactive approach, such as asking customers’ comments at point of delivery, might be required

-eg to every letter received as soon as possible: set yourself a minimum standard, eg within five days; a quick response conveys to the customer that you take them seriously
+To every on-line form / email or even letter received as soon as possible: set yourself a minimum standard, e.g. within five days; a quick response conveys to the customer that you take them seriously.

 The secretive: mystery shopping.
 The ‘mystery shopper’ poses as an ordinary customer – whether in person or by phone, and should evaluate the following core elements of your customer relations: